The Prime of Greece: Description

 Despite the destruction in 1943, numerous photographs give us a good idea of what it once looked like.
 However, no certain information can be given about the painting technique.
 On the one hand, there is information that Klinger painted it in oil, while he himself stated in letters that he experimented with tempera and watercolor paints and, according to his own statement, switched from brush painting to palette knife.
 The painting is dominated by larger-than-life figures.
 The entire cycle is divided into two parts.
 The right-hand part of the picture shows a forest landscape and a steeply rising rocky landscape.
 The choice of colors is darker than in the left part.
 In the foreground, a small stream runs through the meadow.
 At the outer edge of the picture, Alexander the Great appears with a helmet, accompanied by three Amazons.
 The group of figures in between cannot be precisely interpreted.
 The philosophers Plato and Aristotle are walking on the front strip of meadow.
 These in turn also form the transition to the left half of the picture.
 The landscape here is an idealized bay of the Aegean Sea with a gathering of people.
 Among other things, it depicts a stylized audience listening to a speaker accompanied by a lute and triangle player.
 The speaker is the blind poet Homer, sitting on a stone pedestal.
 He gesticulates wildly with his hands raised to the sky and his gaze directed towards it.
 On the left edge of the picture, the goddess of love Aphrodite floats over an abyss, unnoticed by the group of listeners.

 Despite all the symbolism of the picture, two people from Klinger's environment can be clearly identified.
 The female figure leaning alone against the tree in the middle of the picture is Klinger's partner Elsa Asenijeff (1867–1941), and the man on the far right in Homer's audience is the painter and graphic artist Otto Greiner (1869–1916), who lived in Munich and Leipzig and with whom Klinger had been friends since their meeting in Italy.
+The surviving pastel preparatory drawing of Otto Greiner for the painting is owned by the Jack Daulton Collection in Los Altos Hills, California.
 In the group of figures sitting opposite the gesticulating Homer, the fourth person from the right, a red-haired man with a beard, is a quote from an early self-portrait by Klinger from 1891, which is in dialogue with the Elsa Asenjieff depicted.